 When most people think of what all goes into school bus conversion costs, they believe it is a simple and inexpensive venture.

-We know that can be true, but there are some costs and expenses that many do not even consider until it is looking them right in the budget.
+We know that can be true, but there are some school bus conversion costs that many do not even consider until it is looking them right in the budget.

 In this blog post, we are going to take a serious look at school bus conversion costs.
 We can not give you a detailed estimate of a skoolie conversion.
 We would love to, but builds are such an individualistic and subjective project when it comes to cost.